 People often use the terms “sociopath” and “psychopath” interchangeably as if they both mean the same thing, when in fact, they do not.
-People with sociopathic and psychopathic diagnoses have commonality as problematic people and often have antisocial personality disorder.
+The two terms are typically used to refer to people that have antisocial personality disorder.
 Clinically speaking, there is currently no classification of sociopathy or psychopathy listed in the most recent edition of the APA’s Diagnostic and Statistical Manual (DSM).

 However, these are terms that most clinicians and mental health professionals will use when referring to patients with a specific set of personality traits.
 Both sociopaths and psychopaths exhibit very similar traits, though someone who is truly psychopathic will display these traits to a much higher degree.
 In this article, we will take a look at the similarities and differences between sociopaths and psychopaths.

 What is Sociopathy?

 When you refer to someone as a sociopath, the meaning can vary depending on the setting.
 The term might be used to explain someone who acts in antisocial ways.
 Or it might refer to someone who acts outside the rules and norms that most people collectively agree upon.

 However, when you are referring to someone as sociopathic in a clinical sense, what does it mean?
 Technically, there is no such thing as a diagnosis of someone being a sociopath.
 In fact, up until 25 years ago, it was not a term that mental health professionals had used.

 As study on this topic has spread from research labs to the criminal justice system, to the mental health world, it has taken on clinical meaning.